 I wrote to them, hoping to get their source data, but got no reply.

-So instead, I decided to create my own dataset and sent out a questionnaire to my fellow ITPers.
+So instead, I decided to create my own dataset and sent out to my fellow ITPers.

 This is the dataset I wish to work with in class.